 It was Marong who had set off the alarm.
-It was the Para-Elemental Mage’s first day staying in the penthouse suite, and he had entirely neglected the fact that unlike his own home, none of the safety devices in the newly renovated apartment was deliberately deactivated.
+It was the Para-Elemental Mage's first day staying in the penthouse suite, and he had entirely neglected that the safety devices were not deactivated.

-“It’s because that was originally my Master's-Suite…” Mayuree sulked, hugging a pillow on the L shaped couch resting on the lower-floor of the mezzanine.
+"It's because that was originally my suite."
+Mayuree sulked, hugging a pillow on the L-shaped couch resting on the lower floor of the mezzanine.
 Above them, a glass-cage construction looked out over the campus, where the two Fudan Towers were fully visible, aglow with diffusing mana.

-“Quit your sulking, Mia, the guest rooms all have ensuite too.”
-Marong leaned back into the couch without any sign that he’d thought himself in danger from Gwen and Petra.
+"Quit your sulking, Mia."
+Marong leaned back into the couch without any sign that he felt any danger from Gwen and Petra.

 "I am more so surprised you're here speaking with us."
 Marong cocked his head toward Gwen questioningly.
 "Last we met, you were positively skittish!"